cyclic-software/docs/docs/how-to/rest-api-and-dynamodb.md

 ```

 > The database credentials that we copied into our machine are themselves environment variables.
 However, we didn’t copy them into our `.env` file since they’re only temporary for our local development, and Cyclic will change them once deployed on the Internet.
-The table name, however, is static and won’t change; it’s safe to put it in the `.env` file.
+The table name, however, is static and won’t change; it’s okay to put it in the `.env` file.
 >

 After doing that, we can start our REST API by running `npm run dev`.